 Source: Richard Bauckham, The Climax of Prophecy: Studies on the Book of Revelation (London; New York: T&T Clark: A Continuum Imprint, 1993), 238–337.

-9. The Climax of Prophecy.mp4
+9. Revelation The Conversion of Nations.pdf

 The Conversion of the Nations.wav